 Consider A Distressed Property

 A short-sale or foreclosed property will likely cost much less than a house you find on the MLS.
 However, the process to purchase can be challenging and there is likely going to be a fair amount of competition.
 If there isn’t beware.
 That might be major property defects that will end up costing you in the long run.
-You should always take caution when buying a Ohio and Southern California foreclosure.
+You should always take caution when buying a Ohio and California foreclosure.
 There might be much more wrong with the house than you are able to see.